Delicious, creamy beef stroganoff with melt-in-your-mouth meat made in the Instant Pot in just about thirty minutes? YES PLEASE!

 - 2 C chopped spinach

-3. Add the chopped mushrooms to the pot, and then the flour.
-Stir the flour into the mixture to coat the ingredients.
+4. Add the chopped mushrooms, then the sliced steak, to the pot.
 Immediately pour in both broths and 1/2 tsp of salt.
+Scrape the bottom of the pot to loosen any bits of meat.
 Add the egg noodles and stir well to evenly distribute the ingredients.
-Cover the IP, close the pressure valve, and cook on high pressure for 17 minutes.
+Cover the IP, close the pressure valve, and cook on high pressure for 5 minutes.

-4. After 17 minutes on high pressure, quick release the pressure and switch back to Sauté.
-Pour in the cream and stir to combine.
-Continue to cook the stroganoff for about 5 more minutes to let the sauce thicken.
+4. After 5 minutes on high pressure, quick release the pressure and switch back to Sauté.
+Mix together the flour and cream, and pour in the mixture.
+Stir to combine.
+Continue to cook the stroganoff for about 3 more minutes to let the sauce thicken.

 5. Remove the pot from the heat and stir in the spinach.
 Add additional seasoning as desired.
 Serve immediately.